Foods to avoid high cholesterol

 Foods to avoid high cholesterol reveals how you can do it without suffering from the nasty side effects of statins.

-High cholesterol and a smoker?
-This man, and his doctors couldn't figure out what was causing pain in his right leg when he walked.
-I couldn't either until I started hunting for the pulse in his ankle.
-Something predictable Something surprising ... a free tidbit from my third book of chiropractic anecdotes, Stones in my Clog ...
+Do you have high cholesterol and are you a smoker?
+This man and his doctors couldn't figure out what was causing pain in his right leg when he walked.
+I could not either until I started hunting for the pulse in his ankle.
+Something predictable but also surprising; a free tidbit from my third book of anecdotes, Stones in my Clog.

 Intermittent claudication

 You also get cholesterol in your diet.
-Here lies the problem; some forms, particularly the so-called LDL, consumed in food greatly increases your chances of having a heart attack or stroke.
-Research also indicates that when in excess it increases the incidence of lower back pain.
+Here lies the problem; scientists used to think that some fats, particularly those from animals consumed in food would greatly increase your chances of having a heart attack or stroke.
+Research also indicates that when raised in the blood stream it increases the incidence of lower back pain.

-I confess it; I am crazy about butter, and our mutton stew, the rich cheeses of Holland, and I refuse to drink low fat milk because it tastes so awful in tea and coffee.
-I absolutely will not eat margarine, I drink too much beer and yet my cholesterol figures are excellent.
+I confess it; I am crazy about butter, our mutton stew and the rich cheeses of Holland; and I refuse to drink low fat milk because it tastes so awful.
+I absolutely will not eat margarine, I drink too much natural wine made from raw honey and yet my cholesterol figures are excellent.
 How can that be?

 It is not just in the genes.
 It is all about the overall shape of your diet.
 Are you an old dog, unable to change?

-Then this site is not for you; it has been written by another old dog who wants to sit under the fruit trees he has planted, drink tea and watch the grandkids grow up; and he's willing to make the very small sacrifices that will make thatg happen.
+Then this site is not for you; it has been written by another old dog who does want to sit under the fruit trees he once planted, drink tea and watch the grand-kids grow up; and he's willing to make the very small sacrifices that will enable that to happen.

 Read on, your fatty acid figures can be excellent too.
 But first, how seriously do you have to take this foods to avoid high cholesterol?